-An effective answer is one where you spotlight your initiative, resourcefulness and the drive to succeed.
-That could involve asking for company training, finding a knowledgeable colleague or gathering the information needed to complete the assignment.
-The key is to convey a positive, innovative approach.
+An effective answer is one where you spotlight your initiative, resourcefulness and drive to succeed.
+That could involve asking for company training, finding a knowledgeable colleague or systematically gathering the information needed to complete the assignment.
+Put simply, your response should convey a positive, innovative approach.

 Practice answering situational interview questions

-- What would you do if you were asked to collaborate with a coworker you didn’t feel you could work with or who was unproductive?
+- What would you do if you were asked to partner on a project with a colleague who has a drastically different work style?

 - If you had to undertake multiple projects with tight deadlines, how would you stay on track?

-- If you weren’t satisfied with the work you turned in, what would you do about it?
+- If a manager wasn’t satisfied with the work you turned in, how would you respond?

-Don’t memorize your lines, but try to have a general strategy for approaching topics, using compelling anecdotes and details.
+Don’t memorize your lines, but try to have a general strategy for approaching potential topics, using compelling anecdotes.
 Rehearse your stories out loud.
 You might even record them.
-Find a friend or family member to listen and coach you.
+Ask a friend or family member to listen and help you polish your speaking points.

 One technique for answering interview questions is called the STAR method, which stands for Situation, Task, Action and Results.
-That helps you break down your answers into the when, where, what and how, and articulate your specific results without rambling.
+That helps you break down your answers into the when, where, what and how, and articulate the results without rambling.

 The bottom line: Don’t view behavioural interview questions as curveballs meant to trip you up.
 View them as opportunities to highlight your insight, experience and critical thinking skills as indicators of future success.